Last Updated on June 13, 2022 by Paroma

 VISITING CLEAR LAKE, CALIFORNIA?
 HERE ARE SOME SUPER USEFUL FAQS

 Clear Lake, California is in Lake County, which sits north of Napa and east of Mendocino counties.
-Although Lake Tahoe is the uber popular alpine lake that everyone rushes to, it is still shared by California and neighboring Nevada.
+Although Lake Tahoe is the uber popular alpine lake that everyone rushes to (read my Lake Tahoe guide to learn more), it is still shared by California and neighboring Nevada.
 This makes Clear Lake the largest natural freshwater lake in the state.

 Although you have the dormant volcano Mt.
 Konocti towering over the lake, the lake is by no means a volcanic lake (unlike those in the Canadian Rockies).
 The lake stretches out 68 square miles, at an elevation of 1329 feet with a maximum depth of 60 ft, making it one massive waterbody!